mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 data link activity arrow, because ``wpanHost2`` already received that packet, it just didn't ACK it successfully yet.
 Thus, it sends an ACK, which is successfully received this time.

+**TODO is this still correct?**

+**at the first wpan frame, the wifi starts to transmit, then the WPAN, and they transmit together. the first wifi frame is incorrectly received, but the subsequent ones are correctly received, while the wpan is transmitting. then, the wpan stops transmitting during a wifi ack, and the wifi ack is incorrectly received. the wpan frame is correctly received. it also happens with the second wpan frame -> is this ok?**

 ..
 The topic of spectral coexistence is complex,
     the results in this showcase are for just this particular scenario.